PuffinJS/puffin/README.md

 ## 🤔 About

-Puffin is a JavaScript library for creating reusable components ready for the web.
+Puffin is a JavaScript library for creating reusable reactive components ready for the web.
 It doesn't need any transpiling.

 ## 🔬 Status